-You have heard about how good it is for other cars to switch to using synthetic oils instead of regular oils for better performance.
+Want to know what synthetic oil is better for older cars?
+You have heard about how good it is for other cars to switch to using these oils instead of regular oils for better performance.
 But you have a rather old but well-maintained car which runs well and has run more than 100,000 miles.
-So you naturally wonder if you can or should start using synthetic oil in it and which oil is best for your car.
+So you naturally wonder if you can or should start using this oil in it and which oil is best for your car.
 If you need some help here, the following information should help clear your doubts and apprehensions because you need to choose the perfect oil for a vehicle that has run so many miles.

-In a Hurry – Here’s Our Top Picks
+In a Hurry – Here’s Our Top Synthetics

-Synthetic oils are artificially made using chemical compounds, which is a contrast to conventional oils made from refined crude oil.
-There are two types of synthetic oils:
+These are artificially made using chemical compounds, which is a contrast to conventional motor oil made from refined crude oil.
+There are two types of synthetics:

 Full synthetic oil

 This oil is blended using different types of additives to provide the best engine protection and for improved vehicle’s performance.
 These oils use the best-performance additives and fluids.
 While all they are not equal, its brand and density don’t matter much.